icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 - [EJ Screen](https://www.epa.gov/ejscreen/understanding-ejscreen-results) - EJSCREEN uses maps and reports to present three kinds of information: Environmental indicators, demographic indicators and EJ Indexes.
 Additional Information:[Download](https://www.epa.gov/ejscreen/download-ejscreen-data).

 - [CDC Social Vulnerability Index](https://www.atsdr.cdc.gov/placeandhealth/svi/index.html) - CDC Social Vulnerability Index (CDC SVI) uses 15 U.S. census variables to help local officials identify communities that may need support before, during, or after disasters based on their level of social vulnerability.
 Additional Information: [Download](https://www.atsdr.cdc.gov/placeandhealth/svi/data_documentation_download.html).

+- [Location Affordability Index](https://www.hudexchange.info/programs/location-affordability-index/) - The Location Affordability Index (LAI) works to close this gap by providing estimates of household housing and transportation costs at the neighborhood level along with constituent data on the built environment and demographics.

 - [H+T Index](https://htaindex.cnt.org/) - The Housing and Transportation (H+T®) Affordability Index provides a comprehensive view of affordability that includes both the cost of housing and the cost of transportation at the neighborhood level.
 Provided by the Center for Neighborhood Technology.